 - ORCHARDS – Par 5

-Many years ago, long before there was a golf course in these parts, this insanely huge piece of land was home to a sprawling expanse of apple trees and other fruit trees.
-In fact, Hamilton Place (located off to left of this hole) is the original farmhouse owned by the family at the that time.
+Many years ago, long before there was a golf course in these parts, this insanely huge piece of land was home to a sprawling expanse of apple and other fruit trees.
+In fact, Hamilton Place (located off to left of this hole) is the original farmhouse owned by the family at that time.
 The house itself was built prior to the Civil War, and it stands stately just across the road from the tee box.

 Shoot Your Best Round

 – OR –